Eastern Oregon University at a Glance

 Faculty and Staff

 There are 117 full-time teaching faculty; 17 part-time teaching faculty (no teaching assistants); and 250 staff at EOU.

 EOU students received $34 million in financial aid, including fee remissions, scholarships, grants and loans in 2010-11.
 See Financial Aid.

-For the 2012-13 academic year, the EOU Foundation will provide over $340,000 in scholarships to students at EOU and at partner institutions BMCC, OSU, OHSU and TVCC.
+In the 2014-15 academic year, the EOU Foundation awarded over $400,000 in scholarships to students at EOU and partner institutions BMCC, OSU, OHSU and TVCC.
 With an endowment of over $11 million, the Foundation is currently in the quiet phase of an $11 million fundraising campaign kick-started by an anonymous donation of $1.5 million.
 The 2013 fiscal year concluded with restricted gifts totaling over $1.1 million.
 Visit the EOU Foundation online for more information.

 EOU’s annual $44 million budget equates to $110 million added to promote the regional economy.
 An essential part of the fabric of northeast Oregon, EOU plays a unique role as an economic engine.
 EOU is also home to two essential grant-funded services in the region: Eastern Oregon Head Start, an early childhood education program; and the Small Business Development Center, providing resources and advising to small business owners and entrepreneurs.